YWeijenberg/SampleProjectTrackingFlightFrequencies/README.md

 - Use an API as a data source
 - Run the project on Azure
 - Implement Terraform for IaC
-- Use Azure Databricks for computation and visualization tasks
+- Use Azure Databricks for ETL and visualization tasks

 # Data Source
 To source current and accurate data, an API was used.
 The criteria of requiring only daily updates allowed for the consideration of free APIs offering a limited number of monthly requests.